Grzegorz96/millionaire-app-frontend/README.md

 ## Features

-- Login/ Logout
+- Login/ Logout.
-- Register / Deleting account
+- Register/ Deleting account.
-- JSON Web Token for user authentication
+- JSON Web Token for user authentication.
-- Sending emails with an activation number to the account
+- Sending emails with an activation number to the account.
-- Adding your own questions by the user
+- Adding your own questions by the user.
-- Updating and displaying logged in user
+- Updating and displaying logged in user.
-- Displaying top players
+- Displaying top players.
-- Adding top players
+- Adding top players.
-- Automatic refresh of JWT access tokens
+- Automatic refresh of JWT access tokens.
 - Download questions from the database and randomizing questions to the user, taking into account the current level.
-- Sounds system
+- Sounds system.
-- 50/50 function
+- 50/50 function.
 - Ending the game with a guaranteed amount during a wrong answer, arbitrarily withdrawing from the game or by answering all questions correctly.